 Spindle cell breast lipomas can grow quite large

 Most spindle cell breast lipomas are between 3 cm and 5 cm in diameter, but they can grow to be very large (up to 14 cm).
 Most spindle cell lipomas are composed of a relatively equal ratio of fat and spindle cells, but actually either component may predominate.

 Treatment and follow-up for spindle cell lipoma of the breast

-Given the fact that spindle cell lipoma can resemble quite a large number of both benign tumors (such as myofibroblastoma of the breast and breast leiomyoma) and malignant breast tumors, (such as leiomyosarcoma) it is very unlikely that they will be diagnosed on the basis of clinical exam and mammography alone.
+Given the fact that spindle cell lipoma can resemble quite a large number of both benign tumors (such as myofibroblastoma of the breast and breast leiomyoma) and malignant breast tumors, (such as leiomyosarcoma) it is very unlikely that a diagnosis will be possible on the basis of clinical exam and mammography alone.

 A fine needle biopsy is usually undertaken to get a sense of whether or not there are any of the atypical or myxoid features described above.
-If these features are found, even in a very small degree, a wide excisional biopsy will almost certainly be undertaken.
+If these features are present, even to a very small degree, a wide excisional biopsy will almost certainly be undertaken.

-Benign spindle cell breast lipomas will probably be managed with routine follow-up evaluations, and those of a malignant or potentially malignant profile will most likely be completely excised surgically.
+Benign spindle cell breast lipomas will probably be managed with routine follow-up evaluations.
+However, treatment for those with a malignant or potentially malignant profile will most likely be complete surgical removal.

 For further reading, I suggest you visit this page with some information on lipoma of the breast, go to this page with spindle cell carcinoma of the breast, as well as this page, for breast adenocarcinoma with spindle cell metaplasia.

 - Smith, DN., Denison, CM., Lester, SC.
 Spindle Cell Lipoma of the Breast, A case report.
 Acta Radiologica 1996, Vol. 37, No. 6, Pages 893-895